 Here's my favorite recipe:

-Combine 2/3 cup of dried nettle leaf, 1/3 cup of oatstraw and a big pinch of licorice root to your container of choice and follow all directions as explained above.
+Combine 2/3 cup of dried nettle leaf, 1/3 cup of oatstraw, and a big pinch of each of peppermint leaf and licorice root to your container of choice.
+Follow the directions as explained above.
 Fill your container with pure boiled water and cap tightly.
 Let the herbs brew for several hours before drinking.
-In the summer, add up to 1/4 cup of dried peppermint to taste.
-Cooling, yummy, and good for digestion.

 Stinging nettle is credited with a plethora of health benefits including: improved lactation, improved hair growth, relief from seasonal allergies and water retention, and reduced joint pain thanks to its rich supply of nutrients and antihistamine, anti-inflammatory compounds.